How to Check Your Ranking on Google – 3 Free SEO Tools

 Does this sound familiar?
-When you want to check where you rank on Google, you type a search into the search bar and then scroll and scroll, looking for your own website.
+When you want to check where you rank on Google, you type a keyword into the search bar and then scroll and scroll, looking for your own website.

-Friends, there is a better way.
+Friends, there is an easier and better way to check where you rank on Google.
 Several of them, actually.

 Today, let me share with you why you shouldn’t search for yourself this way and how to use a few free SEO tools to check your rankings instead.

 Why You Shouldn’t Search on Google to Find Your Ranking

 The short answer: what you see on Google isn’t real. 😱

 When you sit down at your own computer or pull out your phone and search for yourself, you may not actually be seeing accurate results.

 Just because you see yourself on Page 1, doesn’t mean that everyone else does.
 This is for two reasons:

 Your Physical Location

 More and more, Google is taking the searcher’s location into account to tailor the search results to show businesses near them.